 AN: In your own work, you think it is important to remember the local link, or it can belong to a world wider than regional boundaries and national borders?

-AN: From an early stage you have been making works which were different from a conventional definition of an art work, produced in the studio and displayed in the gallery.
-On the contrary, they dealt with issues from society in a language that does not belong to a conventional vocabulary of art.
+AN: From an early stage you have been making works which were different from a conventional definition of an art work produced in the studio and displayed in the gallery.
+On the contrary, they deal with social issues in a language that does not belong to the conventional vocabulary of art.
 How did turn happen?

 [L-R] There is No Explosive in This.
 Mumbai Airport